What Should We Actually Be Afraid of in AI?

 We have an AI system that helps us find the best job candidates.
 So naturally, the top results feature candidates with porn-star names in their resumes, because those resumes are SEO-optimized.

 And the day isn’t far off when we may stop taking responsibility for our own lives and hand them over to the Algorithm.
 You won’t need any T-1000s or robot octopuses.
 Nobody’s coming for you.
 You’ll be invited.
-You’ll find a glossy brochure in your hands explaining how living in the Meta universe is so much more convenient.
-They’ll sell you on the idea that it doesn’t matter what kind of house you have.
-You can just download the house the Algorithm suggests.
+A glossy brochure will land in your hands explaining how living in the Meta universe is so much more convenient.
+They’ll sell you on the idea that it doesn’t matter what kind of house you have — you can just download the house the Algorithm suggests.
 After all, it knows best.
 And you don’t anymore, because you’ve forgotten how to make decisions for yourself.

 Remember: computers work with quantity.
 They can answer “How much,” “How fast,” “How strong.”
 Quantitative answers are the kind that various models handle well.